eagroom/IntroToRPresentation/index.md

 ---
 ## Questions?

-Feel free to contact me and I will help if I can! eagroom@yahoo.com
+Feel free to contact me and I will help if I can!

+email me: eagroom@yahoo.com
+find this presentation on github at: [https://github.com/eagroom/IntroToRPresentation] (https://github.com/eagroom/IntroToRPresentation)